Building Firefox On Windows

 - The build may fail if your

-PATHenvironment variable contains quotes (").
-Quotes are not properly translated when passed down to MozillaBuild sub-shells.
-Quotes are usually not needed so they can be removed.
+PATHenvironment variable contains quotation marks(").
+Quotes are not properly translated when passed down to MozillaBuild sub-shells and they are usually not needed so they can be removed.

 - The build may fail if you have a

-- The build may fail if you have cygwin installed.
+- The build may fail if you have Cygwin installed.
 Make sure that the MozillaBuild directories (

-c:\mozilla-buildand subdirectories) come before any cygwin directories in your PATH environment variable.
-If this does not help, remove the cygwin directories from PATH, or try building on a clean PC with no cygwin.
+/c/mozilla-buildand subdirectories) come before any Cygwin directories in your PATH environment variable.
+If this does not help, remove the Cygwin directories from PATH, or try building on a clean PC with no Cygwin.